-For FY2011, in response to written requests by the local units of government in Baraga County, 2% funds were distributed to Baraga County, Baraga Area Schools, Baraga Township, Village of Baraga, L'Anse Area Schools, L'Anse Township, Village of L'Anse, Baraga Township-Baraga Ambulance, and Village of L'Anse-Fire Department.
+For FY2011, in response to written requests by the local units of government in Baraga County, 2% funds were distributed to Baraga County, Baraga Area Schools, Baraga Township, Village of Baraga, L'Anse Area Schools, L'Anse Township, Village of L'Anse, Baraga Township-Baraga Ambulance, and Village of L'Anse-Fire Department

 Over the course of the past 21 years, the Community has been working with the Baraga County Road Commission and Bureau of Indian Affairs to have virtually all the major roads in Baraga County included in the Community's Indian Reservation Road Program.
 The Indian Reservation Road Program includes public roads to and within Indian reservations and trust lands and is funded by the Bureau of Indian Affairs and the Federal Highway Administration.
 In the years from 1990 to 2011, the total project costs for projects undertaken jointly by the Community and BCRC amounted to \$19,500,000 of which the Community contributed \$11,000,000 for these projects.
 (This funding amount does not include funding for improvements to roads owned and operated by the Community.)
 These projects included design and construction of bridges, improved paved roads, improved gravel roads, installation of large span culverts, stream crossing enhancements, road culverts and drainage repairs and improvements.
 For FY 2012-2013, it is anticipated that the Community will be distributing approximately \$1,000,000 in each of those years to fund additional improvements of Baraga County public road and bridge improvements that are part of the Indian Reservation Road Program.

 In addition to the requests for 2% payments from local units of government, the Community receives numerous requests from various civic groups for donations each year.
 During the past five years the Community has donated approximately \$135,603 to various civic groups such as the L'Anse and Baraga High School Basketball Teams, Baraga Lumber Jack Days, Village of L'Anse Skate Park, Lock-In parties, Softball Associations, Yearbook Ads, Baraga County Little League, Baraga County Lumberjack Days Fireworks, Baraga County Convention and Visitors Bureau, Copper Country Mental Health, Superior Alliance of Independent Living, Keweenaw Family Resource Center, Bethel Church, Superior AmeriCorps, American Legion Post 444, Eagles Auxiliary, Bay Cliff Health Camp, March of Dimes, Baraga Fund Drive, American Cancer Society Relay for Life, Baraga Special Olympics, The Salvation Army, Toys for Tots, and Social Services Back to School Backpacks, to name a few.

-virtually all of the governmental services which are utilized by the members of the Community.
+With regard to the issue of governmental services utilized by the members of the Community, please be advised that the Community, and not Baraga County, provides to the members of the Community (8) Ishwaaswi virtually all of the governmental services which are utilized by the members of the Community.
 The Community has a staff of 309 governmental employees whose jobs are dedicated to providing governmental services to the members of the Community, including the Health & Human Services Department medical and dental clinic (which includes three doctors, 11 nurses, one dentist, two dental hygienists, and two dental assistants), New Day Substance Abuse Treatment Center, Social Services Department, Tribal Court, Child Support Office, Tribal Police and Conservation Department, Natural Resources Department, Public Works Department, Community Assistance Program, Commodity Foods Program, Ojibwa Housing Authority, Ojibwa Community College, Head Start, and Pre-primary Education, to name a few of the departments of the tribal government and provide services to members of the Community.
 These departments are funded through revenues generated by the Community's business enterprises and through various federal grants and programs.